 Digital signals sent by a computer must first be converted into analog signals so that they are able to pass through telephone lines.

-As mentioned before, the modem is an abbreviation of modulator-demodulator.
+As mentioned before, the modem is an abbreviation of a modulator-demodulator.
 Modulation is the process of translating digital signals into analog, while demodulation is the process of translating analog signals into digital.

 - Computer won’t Boot?
 Here’s how to fix it.
 Here Is The Solution